I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_packet_service.md

 } WWAN_PACKET_SERVICE, *PWWAN_PACKET_SERVICE;
 ````

-## -struct-fields
+## Members

-### -field uNwError

-A network specific error, in the event of a packet-attach or packet-detach failure.
-For more
-     information about this member, see the following
-     "Remarks" section.

-### -field PacketServiceState

-The packet service state of the device.

-### -field AvailableDataClass
+            `AvailableDataClass`

             A bitmap that represents which data-classes are available to the device in the current network.
      For a detailed list of values, see the
      <b>WwanDataClass</b> member of
      <a href="..\wwan\ns-wwan-_wwan_device_caps.md">WWAN_DEVICE_CAPS</a>.